jpmontano/nishanimate/README.txt

-nishanimate
+NishAnimate
 ===========

 https://github.com/jpmontano/nishanimate

 Aanii/Hello :)

-NishAnimate converts Nishnaabemwin text into animatable mark-up for use in the video-exporting Blender/Python side of this application.
+NishAnimate is a mobile app which will, first, convert audio-synchronized Nishnaabemwin text into animatable mark-up.
+The markup will then be used by the app to produce a series of animated images (animated GIFs is the tentative plan) which will display in sync with the audio file.
+It is hoped that this series of moving images, synchronized with the audio, will make the audio understandable to a listener who is also watching the animations.

 NishAnimate is part of a more general natural-language-agnostic form of the application, https://github.com/jpmontano/nlpanimate

-Ahaaw.

 John Paul Montano
 http://barbaranolan.com